Something Special (TV series)

-Something Special is a British children's television programme presented by Justin Fletcher.
-It was created and co-directed by Allan Johnston.
+Something Special is a British children's television programme starring and presented by Justin Fletcher.
+It was created and produced by Allan Johnston.
 It is broadcast by the BBC, debuting on 1 September 2003.
 It is designed to introduce children to Makaton signing, and is specifically aimed at children with delayed learning and communication difficulties.
 It is aired on the CBeebies channel and is currently the longest running CBeebies programme and the longest running preschool series in Britain.
 In the past, it was also broadcast as part of the CBeebies programme strand on BBC One and BBC Two.

 The name of the programme derives from the idea that all children, irrespective of their position on the learning spectrum, are special.
 The format of the show has evolved considerably since the original series.
 In 2012, a new series, "Something Special – We're All Friends" started, introducing some minor changes to the "Out and About" format.
-This format change has also included a change in location, and introduced the Tumble Tapp, a personalised iPad showing the "special things" to look for.
+This format change has also included a change in location, and introduced the Tumble Tapp, a personalised tablet computer showing the "special things" to look for.
+Beginning with Series 14, additional presenters will alternate with Justin.

+The earlier series of the show were taken out of re-run rotation sometime in the early 2010s; CBeebies now only airs the most recent series, currently Series 10-12.

 Synopsis

 It is presented by Justin Fletcher ("Justin") and features various other characters and clips of children with disabilities.
 Justin speaks as well as signing, and a spoken narrative is provided over the clips of children.

-The other characters played by Fletcher are the Tumble Family: Mr Tumble, a clown, Grandad Tumble, Fisherman Tumble and Baby Tumble.
-Other members of the Tumble family to have made appearances include two Aunts – Polly and Suki (as in the popular nursery rhyme "Polly Put the Kettle On"), Lord Tumble and King Tumble.
+The other characters played by Fletcher are the Tumble Family.
+Mr Tumble, who is a clown, Grandad Tumble, Fisherman Tumble, Lord Tumble, Chef Tumble and Baker Tumble.
+Other members of the Tumble family have made appearances including two Aunts, Polly and Suki (as in the nursery rhyme "Polly Put the Kettle On") and Baby Tumble.

-The creator and producer is Allan Johnston, who worked as a teacher of children with special needs before joining the BBC in 1989, with an important role in the show.

-In series 11, 3 animal characters are introduced to the series, Spotty the Horse, who is Mr Tumble's horse that has appeared in the episodes Animals and Animal Keeper, Dennis the T-Rex who is the dinosaur who has only appeared in the episode Dinosaurs, The T-Rex is also a display at Paultons Park where it was filmed, and Rudolph the Red-Nosed Reindeer who appears for a short period of time in the episode A magical Christmas.
+In Series 10, 3 animal characters were introduced to the series, Spotty the Horse, who is Mr Tumble's horse that has appeared in the episodes "Animals" and "Animal Keeper", Dennis the T-Rex, who is a dinosaur who has only appeared in the episode "Dinosaurs" (The T-Rex is also a display at Paultons Park where it was filmed) and Rudolph the Red-Nosed Reindeer, who appears in the episode "A Magical Christmas".

-The earlier series of the show were taken out of re-run rotation sometime in the early 2010's; CBeebies only airs the past 2-3 most recent series, currently Series 11-13.